bmcgee9/craftBeerSalesDB/enhancement.md

 On this home page, there are two main features.
 One is the first search box where you can search for details on your favorite craft beer by its name (or just part of its name).
 In order to use this feature, you must type in the name of the craft beer like this: </br>
 ![image](https://github.com/bmcgee9/craftBeerSalesDB/assets/102620872/4f67e419-a40d-47d1-8eb1-63a292ec3430)
 </br>
 Then you press the submit button directly right of the search field and you will be taken to a table showing the details of the craft beer that you searched for.
+This is done by submitting a POST request to the `beerLookup.php` script that interacts with my `craftbeerdb` using `mysqli` and prepared statements which protect against a SQL injection attack.
 The results page is very easy to navigate with a standard scroll bar and a visually pleasing layout and color scheme.
 The row you hover on even becomes highlighted!</br>
 ![image](https://github.com/bmcgee9/craftBeerSalesDB/assets/102620872/e51c2be1-c489-4dc5-80bc-85a2f7a41925)
 </br>
 The other main feature on this homepage is the second search option, where you can select a country from the dropdown box and search for all the craft beer vendors that come from the inputted country. </br>
 ![image](https://github.com/bmcgee9/craftBeerSalesDB/assets/102620872/b7a8285a-36c8-458d-be70-5ef200c33ba3)
 </br>
-After you have selected your desired country, just press the "submit" button and you will recieve a well formatted table that contains all of the vendors/breweries that are from the inputted country. </br>
+After you have selected your desired country, just press the "submit" button and you will recieve a well formatted table that contains all of the vendors/breweries that are from the inputted country.
+Similarly to the first main feature, this is accomplished by submitting a POST request to a `countryLookup.php` script that interacts with the vendors table of craftbeerdb using `mysqli` and prepared statements (note: prepared statements are necessary in this situation, but I still used them).</br>
 ![image](https://github.com/bmcgee9/craftBeerSalesDB/assets/102620872/6c983cbf-986f-4fff-9a96-8b6ba25fe41e)
 </br>
 ### About Page